Skills Gap: How To Understand and Use it to Your Advantage

 Posted by Chris Platts on 2 November 2020

-The required skillsets for jobs and industries are constantly evolving.
-According to the World Economic Forum’s Future of Jobs report 2020 50% of all employees will need reskilling by 2025 and 40% of current workers’ core skills are expected to change in the next 5 years.
-It is therefore essential that organisations are familiar with any current or future skills gaps they could face.
+The required skills for jobs and industries are constantly evolving.
+According to the World Economic Forum’s Future of Jobs Report, 40% of current workers’ core skills will change in the next five years.
+Therefore, it is essential that organisations are familiar with any current or future skills gaps they could face.

-In this post, we will explain the importance of identifying skill gaps, how to tackle these and how to hire smart to avoid facing more skills gaps further down the line.
+In this post, we will explain the importance of identifying skill gaps, how to tackle them, and how to hire smart to avoid facing more skill gaps in the future.

-What is skills gap and why does it matter?
+What is a skills gap, and why does it matter?

-The ‘skills gap’ refers to a mismatch of what employers require and what employees or job seekers are offering.
-It is important for organisations to be aware of what the workforce is excelling in, and where support is needed.
-Being aware of skill gaps within the workforce is the first step in filling those gaps and meeting future goals.
+The ‘skills gap’ refers to a mismatch between what employers require and what employees or job seekers offer.
+Organisations must be aware of what the workforce excels in and where support is needed.
+Awareness of skill gaps within the workforce is the first step in filling those gaps and meeting future goals.

 Skills gaps are becoming increasingly common between employers and job seekers.
-There are not enough of the ‘right’ candidates for the job vacancies that are emerging.
-On average, companies estimate that around 40% of workers will require reskilling of six months or less and 94% of business leaders report that they expect employees to pick up new skills on the job, a sharp uptake from 65% in 2018.
+There are not enough ‘right’ candidates for the emerging job vacancies.
+On average, companies estimate that around 40% of workers will require reskilling of six months or less, and 94% of business leaders report that they expect employees to pick up new skills on the job, a sharp uptake from 65% in 2018.

-If skill gaps are ignored or go unnoticed, they are likely to cause your business to fall behind competitors.
-That’s why we are explaining how to understand skill gaps and how to use them to your advantage.
+If skill gaps are ignored or go unnoticed, they will likely cause your business to fall behind competitors.
+That’s why we explain how to understand skill gaps and use them to your advantage.

 How to understand skills gap and use it to your advantage.